Semi Truck Accident Lawyer Las Vegas, Nevada

 - Ignoring road conditions (bridge weight limits, weather conditions, etc.)

 - Ignoring speed limits (reduced speed zones, construction zones, etc.)

 - Unsafe lane changing

-Distracted driving may be anything that takes the driver’s attention from the road.
+Distracted driving may be anything that takes the driver’s attention from the road and could cause a jackknife situation.
 Some common distractions include:

 - Adjusting heat/air conditioning controls

 - Eating or drinking

 - Interacting with passengers